Unboxed-Software/solana-course/content/env-variables.md

 The `instructions/payment.rs` file contains both the `payment_handler` function as well as the `Payment` account validation struct representing the accounts required by the `payment` instruction.
 The `payment_handler` function calculates a 1% fee from the payment amount, transfers the fee to a designated token account, and transfers the remaining amount to the payment recipient.

-Finally, the `tests` directory has a single test file, `config.ts` that simply invokes the `payment` instruction and asserts that the corresponding token account balances have been debited and credited accordingly.
+Finally, the `tests` directory has a single test file, `config.ts`, that simply invokes the `payment` instruction and asserts that the corresponding token account balances have been debited and credited accordingly.

 Before we continue, take a few minutes to familiarize yourself with these files and their contents.